-The Maldives hosts one of the world’s most diverse marine ecosystem, with reefs teeming with fish, turtles, invertebrate and colorful coral.
-It is also one of the very best places destination for snorkeling with large marine creatures, such as manta rays, blacktip and whitetip sharks, and whale sharks.
+The Maldives hosts one of the world’s most diverse marine ecosystems, with reefs teeming with fish, turtles, invertebrates and colorful coral.
+It is also one of the very best destinations for snorkeling with large marine creatures, such as manta rays, blacktip and whitetip sharks, and whale sharks.

 ADD A SPOT